gumyr/cq_warehouse/docs/fastener.rst

 The differences between this code and the Read the Docs version are:

 * screw and bearing dimensions aren't required
-* the bearing is created during instantiation of the ``DeepGrooveBallBearing`` class
+* the bearing is created during instantiation of the ``SingleRowDeepGrooveBallBearing`` class
 * the screw is created during instantiation of the ``SocketHeadCapScrew`` class
 * an assembly is created and later the base is added to that assembly
 * the call to cskHole is replaced with clearanceHole